 - If you know your stuff, consider tutoring on the side.
 This also looks great on your CV!

 There’s another way to get a little extra help with your finances.
-With Curve, you can manage all your Mastercard and Visa cards on one simple, stylish card and our smart app.
+With Curve, you can combine multiple MasterCard and Visa cards on one simple, stylish card and our smart app.
 You can also earn 1% cashback on a range of top retailers (as an introductory offer for 90 days)*.
-You get more financial control with real-time alerts on what you’re spending across all cards.
+You get more financial control with real-time alerts on what you’re spending.
 Student budgeting has never been easier.